DataAnalyticsinStudentHands/DASH-Documentation/DASH Server Infrastructure/README.md

 ### 2. hnetdev.hnet.uh.edu (Development)

 We have installed a SSL server certificate for Tomcat & Apache to serve the SSL connections.
 The certificate is managed via [letsencrypt](https://letsencrypt.org/) and we followed installation instructions at this [blog](https://digitz.org/blog/lets-encrypt-ssl-centos-7-setup/) as well as  [general](https://letsencrypt.org/howitworks/) instructions on their website.
 To import the certificate into a JKS keystore we followed instructions [here](https://community.letsencrypt.org/t/how-to-use-the-certificate-for-tomcat/3677/3) and used the following command.
+`openssl pkcs12 -export -in cert.pem -inkey privkey.pem -out cert_and_key.p12 -name tomcat -CAfile chain.pem -caname root`
 `keytool -importkeystore -deststorepass ***** -destkeypass ***** -destkeystore devkeystore.jks -srckeystore /etc/letsencrypt/live/hnetdev.hnet.uh.edu/pkcs.p12 -srcstoretype PKCS12 -srcstorepass ***** -alias *****`
+`keytool -import -trustcacerts -alias root -file chain.pem -keystore devkeystore.jks`

+Move the keystore into the tomcat configuration folder and restart Tomcat.
+The setup of the Tomcat server configuration file is the same as on the production server.
 Note: Make sure the keystore password and the key password are the same.

-Then the setup with the Tomcat server configuration file is the same as on the production server.

 The certifcate expires every 90 days.
-Just run `./letsencrypt-auto renew` for renewal.
+Just run `./letsencrypt-auto renew` for renewal and repeat the Tomcat configuration steps.

 ## Backup - only on dash.hnet.uh.edu